Arkaeriit/dotfiles/vim/custom_help/custom_help.md

 By default, all white-space are left white.
 Using `<F8>` in normal or insert mode replace toggles a mode where they can be seen.

 White-space categories are spaces, tabs, trailing spaces, non-separable spaces, and end of line.

-### Rulers

-A ruler can be added to easily see the length of lines.
-Press `<F6>` to toggle the various rulers.
-The available rulers are:

-* No ruler.
-* 80 chars lines.
-* 50 chars lines.
-* 100 chars lines.

-It is possible to cut the line to the current ruler with the keybinding `<leader><F6>`.

 ### Miscellaneous